biocore/songbird/README.md

 For more details, please see
 [the paper introducing Songbird](https://www.nature.com/articles/s41467-019-10656-5).

+### What do I need to run Songbird?

+Songbird has a lot of parameters you can specify, but the three required parameters are:

+1. A BIOM table containing feature counts for the samples in your dataset
+2. A sample metadata file containing the covariates you're interested in studying
+3. A "formula" specifying the covariates to be included in the model Songbird produces, and their interactions

 ### How do I run Songbird?
 You can run Songbird as a standalone tool from the command-line or as a [QIIME 2](https://qiime2.org) plugin.
 Either works!